networking101/microcorruption/Vladivostok/README.md

 https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/rop-chaining-return-oriented-programming

-But we can't call this address directly, we have to use our memory leak from printf to find the ASLR offset and calulate the address we need.
+But we can't call this address directly, we have to use our memory leak from printf to find the ASLR offset and calculate the address we need.
 This gadget is 0x196 bytes after the memory leak.
-Everytime we run this exploit we will need to provide a different address to get to this instruction.
+Every time we run this exploit, we will need to provide a different address to get to this instruction.

 Now we need a relative offset to a call to int.
-I chose the instruction at adress 0x46c8 which is 0xa2 bytes before the memory leak.
+I chose the instruction at address 0x46c8 which is 0xa2 bytes before the memory leak.

-*NOTE: After I solved the problem I realized there is an INT function that can be called at address 0x48ec.
+*NOTE: After I solved the problem, I realized there is an INT function that can be called at address 0x48ec.
 That makes this challenge much easier.
-I left my original solution in here incase anyone wanted an alternate way to solve.*
+I left my original solution in here in case anyone wanted an alternate way to solve.*

 Now we have all the pieces needed to exploit the door.
 We have a buffer overflow that will overwrite a return address, a relative address into the text section, a ROP gadget that will set sr, and a ROP gadget that will jump to an INT call.
 Here is a visual of our exploit on the stack.